heptarch/heptarch.github.io/drafts/demon.md

 Twelve flies break off from the swarm, forming an icosahedral web thousands of miles wide.
-The web quivers as the spider moves, and the fly at each vertex strafes fluidly out of reach.
+The web quivers as the spider thrashes, lunges, flees; the fly at each vertex strafes fluidly out of reach, keeping a fixed radial distance.
 Slowly, with ritual symmetry, they pull the web closed, folding up space as they go.